Driving Van Trailer: Wrexham & Shropshire

 Wrexham & Shropshire started operating push-pull services with DVTs in October 2008 between London Marylebone and Wrexham General, with Mark 3s and Class 67 diesel locomotives.
 This followed the start of the service in April 2008, with Class 67s operating in top and tail formation.
 The DVTs required modification to work with the Class 67, involving adding a notched power controller as is used in the locomotive and a 27 wire jumper cable as used on the locomotives, which is known as the AAR multiple-working system.
-They were renumbered 82301 to 82305.
+These were renumbered 82301 to 82305.

-With the reduction in service levels from December 2010, a Mark 3 set was hired to Chiltern Railways to operate a Birmingham Moor Street to London Marylebone peak-hour service.
-The standard practice was for the DVT to be marshaled at the southern end.
+Following a reduction in service levels from December 2010, a Mark 3 set was hired to Chiltern Railways to operate a Birmingham Moor Street to London Marylebone peak-hour service.
+The standard practice was for the DVT to be marshalled at the southern end.

 Chiltern Railways

 After Wrexham & Shropshire ceased in January 2011, its fleet of five DVTs were transferred to fellow DB Regio UK company Chiltern Railways and started operating on London Marylebone to Birmingham Snow Hill services with Mark 3s.
 They were modified to work with the power doors that were fitted to the Mark 3 coaches and to have a generator fitted to enable Electric Train Supply and compressed air to be provided to the coaches when the locomotive is not running, such as when in a terminus station and when stabled.
 Initially operated with Class 67s, they have been operated with Class 68s since December 2014.
 Some peak services were extended to Kidderminster.
 A sixth DVT (82309) was leased to operate with a Mark 3 set on a peak hour service from London Marylebone to Banbury.
-The standard practice is for the DVT to be marshaled at the southern end.
+The standard practice is for the DVT to be marshalled at the southern end.

 Network Rail

-In early 2013, several DVTs, including 82111, 82124, 82129 and 82145 were acquired by Network Rail and modified to work with diesel locomotives for use on test trains.
+During early 2013, several DVTs, including 82111, 82124, 82129, and 82145, were acquired by Network Rail and modified to work with diesel locomotives for use on test trains.
 Part of the modification work includes the integration of a diesel generator to provide power for on-board systems.